On the partial derivatives of Drinfeld modular forms of arbitrary rank: Introduction

 The outline of the paper is as follows.
-In \S2, we introduce basic properties of Drinfeld $A$-modules as well as the de Rham module attached to them.
+In \S2, we introduce basic properties of Drinfeld modules.
 In \S3, we explain some details on Drinfeld modular forms and provide several examples including the $h$-function of Gekeler.
-In \S4, we investigate the Gauss-Manin connection and the Kodaira-Spencer map for Drinfeld $A$-modules of arbitrary rank.
-Note that our results in this section hold not only when $A=\mathbb{F}_q[\theta]$ but also for the general setting of Drinfeld $A$-modules.
-In \S5, we obtain Theorem \ref{T:I2} and Theorem \ref{T:I1} after analyzing the deformation of vector-valued Drinfeld modular forms whose study was initiated by Pellarin.
-Finally in \S6, we provide a proof for Theorem \ref{T:I3} and Theorem \ref{T:I4}.
+In \S4, we provide a proof for Theorem \ref{T:I2}.
+Finally, in \S5, we obtain Theorem \ref{T:I1} and Theorem \ref{T:I3} after analyzing the deformation of Eisenstein series.